Descent-Collective/protocol-core/README.md

 non-fungible tokens, or any number of other financial instruments.
 For now, our focus is on stablecoin collaterals.

-Token wrappers are one solution to the need to standardise collateral behaviour in NGNx.
-Inconsistent decimals and transfer semantics are reasons for wrapping.
-For example, the WETH token is an ERC20 wrapper around native ether.

 In the protocol, we abstract all of these different token behaviours away behind *Adapters*.